 The Doctor: And I don't.
 And that makes me the better person, don't you think? [insufferably cheerful] They can shoot me dead, but the moral high ground is mine!

 There are lots of reasons that some people hate guns, but in the real world, these are most often linked to hating the thing that people with guns can easily do, which is turning living people into non-living people.
 But in fiction, the gun-hater's reasons are often different.
 He just specifically dislikes guns.
-He has no problem whatsoever with other, less efficient means of turning living people into non-living people.
+He has no problem whatsoever with other, less efficient (and sometimes, more efficient) means of turning living people into non-living people.

 Sometimes there's a specific reason that their distaste is limited to the gun, such as a particular incident from his past or a sense that guns are "unsportsmanlike" or "cowardly".
 Some characters will even take a Heroic Vow against the use of guns.
 But most of the time, there's just a Writer on Board who wants to show that a character is moral enough to hate overt tools of violence like guns while glossing over the fact that they're in a show where a lot of violence has to be unloaded on people.
 Pressure to reduce violence with firearms in media in general, or the desire of an anti-gun author to teach us all An Aesop may also play a part.

 While other forms of lethal violence will still be lethal, they translate less literally to Real Life, since it's less probable anyone in the audience could successfully dish out pain the way the hero does.
 Not everyone is a master martial artist who can kill with their bare hands, but anyone with a functioning couple of fingers could conceivably pull a trigger and get lucky.
 This also allows the story to be more action-oriented and dramatic when guns could end the tension much quicker.
 (BANG! "ooh, ya got me!")